oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 A connection pool can shrink back to its minimum size when connections opened by the pool are not used by the application.
 This frees up database resources while allowing pools to retain connections for active users.
-Note this is currently applicable to Thick mode only.
-If connections are idle in the pool (i.e. not currently acquired by the application) and are unused for longer than the pool creation attribute ``timeout`` value , then they will be closed.
+If connections are idle in the pool (i.e. not currently acquired by the application) and are unused for longer than the pool creation attribute ``timeout`` value, then they will be closed.
 The default ``timeout`` is 0 seconds signifying an infinite time and meaning idle connections will never be closed.
-The pool creation parameter ``max_lifetime_session`` also allows pools to shrink.
+In python-oracledb Thick mode, the pool creation parameter ``max_lifetime_session`` also allows pools to shrink.
 This parameter bounds the total length of time that a connection can exist starting from the time the pool created it.
 If a connection was created ``max_lifetime_session`` or longer seconds ago, then it will be closed when it is idle in the pool.
 In the case when ``timeout`` and ``max_lifetime_session`` are both set, the connection will be terminated if either the idle timeout happens or the max lifetime setting is exceeded.
 Note that when using python-oracledb in Thick mode with Oracle Client libraries prior to 21c, pool shrinkage is only initiated when the pool is accessed so pools in fully dormant applications will not shrink until the application is next used.
+When using python-oracledb in Thin mode, connection timeout checks only occur when :meth:`~ConnectionPool.acquire()` is called.

 For pools created with :ref:`external authentication <extauth>`, with :ref:`homogeneous <connpooltypes>` set to False, or when using :ref:`drcp`,